opencarecc/opencareMakerPlaybook/how_can_i_structure_a_co-design_session.md

 Since January 2016, thanks to **opencare**, we had the great opportunity to launch and spread the two-year research project to design and prototype new care services in Milan, Italy.

-As **WeMake**, we are going to approach many different challenges, such as:
+As **WeMake**, we are going to approach different challenges, such as:

 * collect experiences of community-driven care services;
 * validate them through open discussion, both online and offline;